OlivierLD/ROB/GET_STARTED.md

 SLT 08 Feb 2023 12:32:00 Solar
 COG     0 t  SOG  0.10 kt
 ```
-The screen is update every second.
+The screen is updated every second.

-For the Web interface, go to <http://localhost:8080/web/index.html>, then
+For the Web interface, open <http://localhost:8080/web/index.html> in a browser (use the IP address if the browser is not on localhost), then
 **&#9776; Nav Menu** > **Various NMEA Consoles** > **GPS Console (Small Screens)** :
 ![GPS Satellites](./images/gps.screens.png)

-You can also take a look at the _**Admin**_ page,
+You can also take a look at the graphical  _**Admin**_ page,
 **&#9776; Nav Menu** > **Runtime Config Manager**.

 Finally, to stop the MUX, hit `[Ctrl-C]` in the console.